Greek Life Operational Policy

 - No alcohol may be served or sold by the host organization at any time.

-- If the event is BYOB, only those over the age of 21 are permitted to bring alcohol to the event.
+- If the event is BYOB, only those over the age of 21 are permitted to bring alcohol

 - BYOB guidelines (please reference the FIPG Risk Management Manual and University Alcohol Policy) provide that an individual of legal age may bring one six-pack of twelve-ounce beers or one four-pack of wine coolers for personal consumption only.